Matthew-Hsu/PiPass/README.md

-# Status Update - May 9th, 2015
-Those who have installed PiPass 1.3, if you use PiPass Update through the dashboard, you can get the following new features that do not have an official release yet:

-  * The PiPass Dashboard can now be used to add authenticated Nintendo 3DS systems.
-You can find this in PiPass Settings.
-Please note that you should enter each MAC address on a separate line and in the format of XX:XX:XX:XX:XX:XX.
-  * Re-work of some logic with updating PiPass and saving settings.
-  * Minor UI changes.
-  * <b>ADVANCED USERS:</b> The PiPass Dashboard can now be configured to use a different installation path in case there are those who use a different directory structure or another web server.

-For those who are on a older version of PiPass, you can either manually update to the master branch or download the pre-made PiPass 1.3 image and use the built in updater.

 # PiPass - Nintendo 3DS Homepass for the Raspberry Pi
 PiPass turns your Raspberry Pi into a Nintendo 3DS Homepass Relay Station.
 The PiPass Dashboard can be accessed through a computer or mobile device.
 It can manage features without the need of opening up any files manually.
 However, some fine-tuning may require getting your hands 'dirty'.
 Though the process is relatively fast and easy.

 This does not showcase a complete list of features, but it gives a sense in what PiPass looks like: <a href="https://www.youtube.com/watch?v=ttoDlpEBqBU" target="_blank">PiPass Video Overview</a>.

-# What's New in Version 1.3
+# What's New in Version 1.4
-PiPass 1.3 has many great features and fixes.
-I would like to personally thank @nagledb for the contributions that he has made for PiPass 1.3.
-With his contributions, we were able to add a lot of exciting features into this version.
-Without further adieu, here are the new changes with PiPass 1.3:

-  * PiPass can now be updated through the dashboard.
-Updates are taken from the master branch and settings are preserved.
-  * Can now 'force' advance to the next Nintendo Zone in the list.
-You don't have to wait for the cycle time to finish if you want to advance to the next zone.
-  * Keeps track of recently visited Nintendo Zones and will automatically skip those zones to avoid 'used' zones until they are 'fresh' again.
-However, if all the zones are 'used', PiPass will traverse through the list as if it was doing it for the first time.
-  * Prevents caching on most web browsers.
-Up-to-date settings should now be shown without manual refresh of browser.
-Though Chrome is finicky at times.
-  * Fixes the 'MAC address will not change' bug that is seen over extended periods of time.
-Often 6+ hours of continued use.
-  * Miscellaneous UI changes, performance optimizations, and small bug fixes.
-  * <b>NOTE:</b> For those updating to 1.3 manually, there is a new dependency.
-Install 7z (sudo apt-get install p7zip-full -y).
-  * <b>NOTE:</b> piPassCommand.py has been removed and is longer needed.
+PiPass 1.4 focuses on customization by empowering the dashboard with methods to do so.
+The goal was to minimize or completely remove the need to remote in your Raspberry Pi.
+This version also includes polish to the user interface and generally tightens up the dashboard into a visually appealing and smooth user interaction.
+The following changes were implemented in this version:

+  * The PiPass Dashboard can now be used to add authenticated Nintendo 3DS systems.
+A wireless access point should have some form of security and by implementing an interface for this, performing this step is very easy.
+Please note that you should enter each MAC address on a separate line and in the format of XX:XX:XX:XX:XX:XX.
+  * The PiPass Dashboard went all modals.
+Prompt boxes now conform to the general theme of PiPass and just makes using PiPass more pleasant and seamless.
+  * General user interface improvements to descriptions and more helpful information regarding the project.
+  * PiPass Settings and PiPass Update have been improved to be smarter and more helpful in case of incorrect actions.
+  * <b>ADVANCED USERS:</b> The PiPass Dashboard can now be configured to use a different installation path in case there are those who use a different directory structure or another web server.

 # Known Behaviours
 PiPass sometimes does not display expected or up-to-date values.
-Chrome is known to be finicky with this and will not cause issues with PiPass.
+Chrome is known to be finicky with this and will NOT cause issues with PiPass.
 When in doubt, manually refresh your browser.
 This is related to browser caching and users have not reported any caching issues with Safari and Internet Explorer.

+# Helpful Information
+<b>Switching WiFi Dongles</b>
+For those who like switching between different WiFi dongles, PiPass assumes that your main WiFi dongle is wlan0.
+I thought about making this name configurable, but I believe the Raspberry Pi should have a relatively clean list of WiFi dongles that are actually being used.
+If you will be switching between different WiFi dongles on the same installation of PiPass, it is recommended that you run the following command on your Raspberry Pi:

+  ->  rm /etc/udev/rules.d/70-persistent-net.rules

+I could make PiPass do this automatically, but it is a command that should not be ran consistently and to be only used when troubleshooting.
+A good use case for this would be that you tried using a incompatible WiFi dongle and then moved onto a WiFi dongle that was compatible.
+Between this transition, it would be good to run this command and restart your Raspberry Pi with your new WiFi dongle plugged in.

+<b>RTL8188CUS Chipset</b>
+Many people have been trying to get the RTL8188CUS chipset to work with PiPass.
+To my understanding, RTL8188CUS is problematic with Homepass in general.
+That means that the RTL8188CUS chipset has problems with other Homepass solutions.
+There are guides that help you make a RTL8188CUS chipset into an access point, but it just fails short in getting Homepass to work.

+If others have successfully gotten the RTL8188CUS chipset to work, please let me know because I do not own this chipset to help others troubleshoot.

 # Testing Environment
 Development and testing was done using all the components from the Canakit Raspberry Pi 2 Complete Starter Kit with WiFi.
 A -=new=- Nintendo 3DS XL with the 9.7.0-25U firmware was used to verify functionality of 'Homepass'.